 Description of Research:

-RAs may also be involved in a longitudinal study of mood disorders (depression and mania) in children, the PDS study.
+Preschool Depression Study (PDS): This is a longitudinal study of mood disorders (depression and mania) in children.
 At the beginning of the study, children were preschool ages 3-6 from a large community-based sample.
 Currently, many of the participants are now 18+ years old.
 Assessments performed by staff include a diagnostic psychiatric interview, cognitive measures, and task-based EEG and fMRI.
-Research assistants may have the opportunity to help with PDS EEGs.

 With these studies, research assistants gain hands-on experience using state of the art assessment techniques, are exposed to current trends in diagnostic assessment.
 Students will gain understanding of the logistics of conducting research and with the administration of study protocols in a research setting.